Conversion Optimization

 According to an NRF survey, Black Friday outperformed Cyber Monday when it comes to shopping activity by day.

-Thanksgiving weekend in-store and online shoppers by day chart
+Cyber Week in-store and online shoppers by day chart

-With 20.3 million people shopping in-store and 77 million people shopping online , it's safe to conclude that Cyber Monday is still an online event.
+With 20.3 million people shopping in-store and 77 million people shopping online, it's safe to conclude that Cyber Monday is still an online event.

 eCommerce brands sell the remaining inventory of Black Friday on Cyber Monday.